Songs of Innocence and Experience, WestK, illustration

 Bobo Lee

-Senior Producer for Performing Arts at West Kowloon Cultural District Authority, Bobo Lee is a curator and creative producer.
+Bobo Lee, Senior Producer for Performing Arts at West Kowloon Cultural District Authority, is a curator and creative producer driving innovation in theatre and cross-disciplinary art experiences.

 Co-producer